Research

 IMOD – NSF Center for Integration of Modern Optoelectronic Materials on Demand

-IMOD brings together researchers from 11 universities to transform conventional and quantum optoelectronics through the development of atomically-precise semiconductor materials and scalable manufacturing processes, and to educated a diverse generation of scientists and engineering through convergent and interdisciplinary team-based collaboration.
+IMOD brings together researchers from 11 universities to transform conventional and quantum optoelectronics through the development of atomically-precise semiconductor materials and scalable manufacturing processes, and to educate a diverse generation of scientists and engineering through convergent and interdisciplinary team-based collaboration.
 The Pelton group is working on coupling individual semiconductor nanocrystals to plasmonic nanostructures towards the generation of indistinguishable single photons, single-photon nonlinearities, and quantum sensing at room temperature.

 Revealing the Complex Fluid Dynamics of Conventional Liquids Using Vibrating Nanoparticles